violapterin/dotfiles/notes/Managing_LaTeX_packages_and_fonts.md

 TeX is a competent language for typesetting tasks, but for average readers, sophisticated TeX code is still necessary to implement relatively easy purpose.
 This is the reason LaTeX, a collection of packages (libraries) came out to wrap TeX, so readers may call packages to simplify their sources, making it easier to write, more robust to run, and more resistant to change.

 Unfortunately, the original `pdftex` does not support UTF-8 characters (such as umlauts, Chinese, and other non-Latin languages).
 Both `xetex` and `luatex` compensate this flaw by accepting UTF-8 characters natively.
-Here `xetex` is an extension to the original `tex` engine, while `luatex` is a new implementation of TeX written in Lua.
+The `xetex` is an extension to the original `tex` engine, keeping the original WEB codebase.
+Meanwhile `luatex` is a new implementation of TeX written in C.

-Furthermore, while many of the plain TeX commands are not allowed for `pdflatex` users, `lualatex` has the advantage that users are not insulated from plain TeX commands but privileged to use them.
-When symbolic links `pdflatex`, `xelatex`, and `lualatex` are called respectively, they call binaries `pdftex`, `xetex`, and `luatex` respectively and load LaTeX packages.
+Furthermore, while many of the plain TeX commands are not allowed for `pdflatex` users, `lualatex` has the advantage that users are not insulated from plain TeX commands.
+When symbolic links `pdflatex`, `xelatex`, and `lualatex` are called respectively, they call binaries `pdftex`, `xetex`, and `luatex` respectively and afterwards load LaTeX packages.
+As you can see, their names have caused a lot of confusion between formats and engines.

-By the way, ConTeXt is another collection of packages, having nature comparable to LaTeX.
-The earlier version (Mark I) of ConTeXt first worked with Knuth's `dvi`-outputting engine, then (Mark II) with `pdftex`.
-The present version (Mark IV) always go with `luatex`.
+By the way, ConTeXt is another well-acclaimed collection of packages, having status comparable to LaTeX, but has never really caught on.
+Historically, the earlier version (Mark I) of ConTeXt first worked with Knuth's `dvi`-outputting engine, then (Mark II) with `pdftex`.
+The present version (Mark IV) always goes with `luatex`.

 ## Auto Installation of LaTeX Packages

+The remaining of this note will focus on the LaTeX format (that is, what `pdflatex` accepts) only.
 To use a LaTeX command, in theory the relevant `.sty` files have to be placed in the same directory as the source of document.
 However, for a Mac user like me the best bet is probably to install [MacTeX](http://www.tug.org/mactex/), a distribution for Mac including TeX Live, compilers, scripts, packages, and fonts.
 When I compile a document, I only have to declare the inclusion of the package, leaving its management of package to be taken care by Tex Live.

 It is easy to install MacTeX.
 Just open the `.pkg` file, and follow the instructions.
 But if you want to uninstall existent version, you have to use command line.
 All related files are stored in
 `/usr/local/texlive/2016` and `~/Library/texlive/2016`.
 Just delete them with `rm -rf`.
 The former requires `sudo` privilege, while the latter does not.